 IASTM provide clinicians with a mechanical advantage, thus preventing over-use to the hands.
 Snodgrass SJ surveyed physical therapists and found that after spinal pain, the second most common cause for absenteeism from work was overuse of the thumb.
 Ninety-one percent of physiotherapists using some sort of massage had to modify their treatment techniques because of thumb pain.

-Types of ToolsThere are different variety of tools to perform IASTM.
+Types of ToolsThere is a variety of tools to perform IASTM.

-- Jade Tools - Much heavier and more slippery than the above tool.
+- Jade Tools - Much heavier and more slippery than the Buffalo Horn.
 Can break easily if dropped.

 References will automatically be added here, see adding references tutorial.